easemob/web-im/sdk/README.md

 * add browser version support umd
 * remove strophe from sdk because it't too big for webpack or other compiler

+# How to install

+npm install easemob-webim --save

+# How to release

+npm install

+npm run build